Avoiding materialism in Islam

 “And be not excessive.
 Indeed, He does not like those who commit excess.”
 (Qur’an 6:141)

 This should make us realise that we should not be greedy.
-We should be happy with what Allah has given us and we should be wise about how we spend our money.
-Greed will only cause our downfall and we will create a strong attachment to this world and all that it contains.
+We should be happy with what Allah has given us.
+And we should be wise about how we spend our money.
+Greed will only cause our downfall.
+We will create a strong attachment to this world and all that it contains.
 We will forget that it is in fact temporary and that this life is a test for us.

 “Whoever relieves a believer’s distress of the distressful aspects of this world, Allah will rescue him from a difficulty of the difficulties of the Hereafter.
 Whoever alleviates [the situation of] one in dire straits who cannot repay his debt, Allah will alleviate his lot in both this world and in the Hereafter.
 Whoever conceals [the faults of] a Muslim, Allah will conceal [his faults] in this life and the Hereafter.”
 (Muslim)